Skip to content

 FEATURING: Clovis Comillca, Vimala Pons, Zohar Wexleser

 WHY IT SHOULD MAKE THE LIST: Shot entirely indoors in an underground setting, this unusual science fiction film blurs the line between supposed reality and apparent fantasy.
-Told visually, with minimal dialogue, the viewer is disoriented by the bizarre circumstances and setting.
+Told visually, with minimal dialogue, the bizarre circumstances and setting disorient the viewer.
 One must see through the protagonist’s eyes to decipher his otherworldly experience.
-The challenge is heightened by the fact that he has no memory and his world seems just as alien to him as it does to us.
+The fact that he has no memory and his world seems just as alien to him as it does to us heightens the challenge.

 COMMENTS: Eden Log is told mainly with pictures.
 It is set in the near future.
 There is refreshingly little exposition.
 There are no long and grandiose on-screen paragraphs or narration at the inception telling about a land far, far away in a time long ago.
 As a result, the story is a bit murky.